Nukesor/inter-struct/README.md

 ## Into

-This following code is an example on how to use the `InterStruct` derive macro for implementing `Into` between two structs.
+This following code is an example on how to use the `StructInto` derive macro for implementing `Into` between two structs.

 ```rust,ignore
 use inter_struct::prelude::*;